deepskystacker/DSS/Installers/README.txt

 The "Use Auto White Balance" white balance button is disabled for this release.
 You can either accept the default which is "Daylight White Balance", or select "Use Camera White Balance".
-If you select the latter, and camera is set to "Auto White Balance", then the camera calculated White Balance co-efficients will be used.
+If you select the latter, and camera was set to "Auto White Balance" when the images were taken, then the camera calculated "Auto White Balance" co-efficients will be used.
 We may provide an update to support doing our own "Auto White Balance" in the future.

 We've also fixed a number of problems and made some other enhancements since 4.1.1